Linuxfabrik/lfops/roles/graylog_datanode/README.md

 `graylog_datanode__node_search_cache_size`

-* Cache size for searchable snaphots.
-This space will be automatically reserved if `graylog_datanode__path_repo` is configured.
+* Size of disk-based cache for searchable snaphots.
+This space will be automatically reserved if `graylog_datanode__path_repos` is configured.
 See [docs.opensearch.org - Supported Units](https://docs.opensearch.org/latest/api-reference/units/) for a list of possible options.
+This setting is only applied when `graylog_datanode__path_repos` contains at least one path.
-* Type: String
+* Type: String.
 * Default: `10gb`

 `graylog_datanode__opensearch_data_location`